james-priest/100-days-of-code-log-r4/README.md

 This lesson covered

 - Setting and using the screen reader Web Page Summary option
-- How the summary works for each page by anouncing the number of:
+- How the summary works for each page by announcing the number of:
   - links
   - headings
   - form controls